Evergreen content consistently drives traffic, shares and backlinks to your website. It is a key part of any content strategy.

 You can also search for evergreen content on a particular website by entering the domain you want to search for rather than a topic.

-One of the best posts on creating evergreen content is this post by Kevan Lee, Evergreen Content Ideas: The Complete List For Your Blog.
-The post itself is also a good example of evergreen content.
+Kevan Lee, VP of Marketing at Buffer, offers in Evergreen Content Ideas: The Complete List For Your Blog.
+(The post itself is also a good example of an evergreen blog post.)

 - Write for beginners, do not assume too much knowledge.